 Forest Products

 Maine’s economic future, like the past, is inextricably linked to our sustainably managed forests.

 The forest products industry in Maine is undergoing an exciting re-invention, bridging the old and the new.
 While pulp and paper manufacturing remain the top contributor to Maine’s forest economy, more mills are shifting production into tissue, label, and packaging grades of paper.
-Sawmill timber continues to be an important facet of Maine’s forest economy alongside emerging products such as crosslaminated timber and insulated wood fiber.
+Sawmill timber continues to be an important facet of Maine’s forest economy alongside emerging sectors and products including cross-laminated timber (CLT), wood fiber insulation, biofuels, mass timber, biochar, and biomass combined heat & power.

 Maine has 89% forest coverage, the highest in the United States

-Over $500 million in Maine forest products exported annually
+Over $500 million in foreign exports of forest products annually

+Forest Products